Abhishek-kumar82078/docx-converter/README.md

 <img width="409" alt="image" src="https://user-images.githubusercontent.com/63895917/182398096-c60b5438-6940-4f79-8df7-580d36df4a9d.png">
 </div>

-- Step 2 : Choose the required format from xml, pdf, or txt by clicking on their respective image.
-When it will be selected their will be dark purple background signifing that the format has been choosen.
-Since, those are radio button only one will be selected at a time.
+- Step 2 : Choose the required format from XML, pdf, or txt by clicking on their respective image.
+When it will be selected there will be a dark purple background signifying that the format has been chosen.
+Since those are radio buttons only one will be selected at a time.
 <div align="center">
 <img width="340" alt="image" src="https://user-images.githubusercontent.com/63895917/182400569-b7cfbdd4-7b64-4ced-8368-14c50cbc223f.png">
 </div>

-- Step 3 : Click on convert button and it will start converting your file landing you to the loading page.
+- Step 3 : Click on the convert button and it will start converting your file landing you on the loading page.
 <div align="center">
 <img width="227" alt="image" src="https://user-images.githubusercontent.com/63895917/182402923-bfac4550-ee2b-4176-aa88-59ee7b13afe3.png">
 </div>